Fall Deadline: Oct. 24, 2023, by 5 p.m. Spring Deadline: Feb. 13, 2024, by 5 p.m.

 - Carefully review the list of allowable and unallowable expenses and requirements for uses such as participant support and conference travel.

 - Supplies purchased belong to USC.
-You do not get to keep supplies.

 - software (such as SPSS, InDesign, etc.)

 - plane tickets

 - gas (for trips more than 20 miles)

 - renting a kayak